 If you put your budget together in 2020 and haven’t changed it since, chances are — just considering things like inflation and high gas prices — your budget will no longer reflect reality, and you might find yourself pinching pennies.

-According to The Balance, you should adjust your balance periodically, especially if there are changes in your income or expenditures or major life events like moving, having a kid, marriage, divorce or something similar.
+According to The Balance, you should adjust your budget periodically, especially if there are changes in your income or expenditures or major life events like moving, having a kid, marriage, divorce or something similar.

 You Didn’t Budget for Annual Expenses